Judge allows lawsuit over Trump's D.C. hotel profits to proceed

 A federal judge denied a motion to dismiss a lawsuit accusing President Donald Trump of receiving improper payments from states and foreign governments — or emoluments — through his Washington hotel in violation of the U.S. Constitution.

-According to court documents, U.S. District Judge Peter J. Messitte ruled that the plaintiffs, the state of Maryland and the District of Columbia, had legal standing to challenge Trump's involvement with his eponymous company, but narrowed the scope of the suit to the Trump Organization’s business in the District of Columbia, denying an effort to include properties like Mar-A-Lago in the suit.
+According to court documents, U.S. District Judge Peter J. Messitte ruled that the plaintiffs, the state of Maryland and the District of Columbia, had legal standing to challenge Trump's involvement with his eponymous company, but narrowed the scope of the suit to the Trump Organization’s business in the District of Columbia.
+The judge denied the plaintiff's effort to include properties like the president's private Florida club, Mar-A-Lago, in the suit.

 The Constitution bars public officeholders from accepting payments or titles from foreign governments without approval from Congress, a clause designed to prevent officials from being corrupted.

-If it withstands likely appeals, the suit could allow prosecutors — two Democratic attorney generals, Maryland's Brian Frosh and D.C.'s Karl Racine — to seek documents from the Trump Organization on how much money is sent there by states and foreign governments, something that is not publicly known.
+If it withstands likely appeals, the suit could allow prosecutors — two Democratic attorneys general, Maryland's Brian Frosh and D.C.'s Karl Racine — to seek documents from the Trump Organization on how much money is sent there by states and foreign governments, something that is not publicly known.

+Frosh and Racine argue in the suit that the president's hotel and event spaces have an unfair advantage over their own convention centers because of its ties to the president, a harm the president's Department of Justice attorneys have said is speculative.

+The president said he'd turn control of his company over to his sons after winning the presidency, but refused to divest from it.
+The Trump Organization said it would donate all profits "from foreign governments' patronage at our hotels and similar businesses" during Trump's presidency to the U.S. Treasury, butthey've declined to detail the amount.